- 29 is a prime number.

 How do we know that 29 is a prime number?
-The square root of 29 is an irrational number approximately equal to 5.38.
-If 29 were not a prime number, then it would be divisible by at least one prime number less than or equal to 5.38.
-Since 29 is not divisible by 2, 3, or 5, it is a prime number.
+If 29 were not a prime number, then it would be divisible by at least one prime number less than or equal to √29 ≈ 5.4.
+Since 29 cannot be divided evenly by 2, 3, or 5, we know that 29 is a prime number.

 29 is never a clue in the FIND THE FACTORS puzzles.

 Here is a FIND THE FACTORS 1-12 puzzle that is shaped like a snowball.
 Because it is a level 6 puzzle, you might feel as if you’re caught in a snowball fight: